jvelazquez4/H335_Project_TFTLCD/Adafruit_TFTLCD_Library_NanoSenseOnly/README.md

-# Adafruit library for 8-bit TFT LCDs such as ILI9325, ILI9328, etc
+# This is our edited version of the Adafruit library for 8-bit TFT LCDs such as ILI9325, ILI9328, etc

+This library ONLY includes functionality for the Arduino Nano 33 BLE Sense.
+Some things to be noted:

+    * The examples folder has been removed from this library.
+    * Examples can be found in MAIN (functional) or in our edited TFTLCD_Library.
+      * Those in the edited TFTLCD_Library will not be functional as they are currently.
+Please edit them according to the notes in the Main READ.ME File as well as according to the examples in MAIN.

 This is a library for our Adafruit 16-channel PWM & Servo driver, shield or FeatherWing